Squidkiller01/NCL/Fall 2024 Notes.md

 # NCL Fall 2024 Solution Notes
     Answers listed throughout are marked with quotation marks ("[answer]").
 Answers should be located after the solution process.
+    Different sections listed throughout a competition are underlined

 ## Individual Game